dkmur/Stats/README.md

 ### Grafana (optional)
 - Install Grafana, more details can be found at https://grafana.com/docs/grafana/latest/installation/debian/#install-from-apt-repository or if you prefer to use docker <https://hub.docker.com/r/grafana/grafana>
-- Create datasource on STATS_DB
+- Create datasource on STATS_DB and MAD_DB
-- Add datasource name to config.ini
+- Add datasource names to config.ini
 - After executing settings.run, import the dashboards from /Stats/grafana